lamzaone/g59musicbot/README.md

 5. Add your bot token when asked to
 6. Copy the invite-url and invite the bot to your server!

-## FOR VPS HOSTED BOTS!
-Lately, youtube has been actively combatting bots, so your VPS ip is most likely blacklisted, therefore it asks you to login.
-Here is how to bypass this for the bot!

 ### OPTIONAL: Make it automatically start on reboot for your VM